 We analyze market data according to price quartiles, hourly clusters, geographical zones.
-In Italian market there are 21 generators and 8 elementary geographical zones (Bollino - Polinori, 2005); in each hour a separate market zone can occur, depending on grid congestion, joining several areas.
+In Italian market there are 21 generators and 8 elementary geographical zones (Bollino - Polinori, 2005; 2006); in each hour a separate market zone can occur, depending on grid congestion, joining several areas.
 The former monopolist (Enel) sets the price in 30% of hourly zone followed by Endesa, with 17% and Edison with 15%.
-The results obtained for the month of April 2004 are confirmed for this period too.
+The results obtained for the year 2004 are compared to those obtained for the year 2005 with active demand.
 The former monopolist (ENEL) emerges as one of the players with sizeable market power in Italy, with an index value similar to levels reported in other markets and considered proof of existence of "substantial market power".
 In some specific regions, Sardinia and Sicily, other players, Endesa and Edison, respectively, exhibit non negligible market power.
 Endesa sets price in Sardinia 25% of the time and Edison sets price in Sicily 33% of the times.
 The results of Lerner index calculation show clearly that ENEL has a greater market power than all other competitors.
 In particular, in 65% of computable data points, the Lerner index value is close to infinity (i.e. residual demand elasticity is close to zero).
 The average value, 0.383, is quite high and similar to the level reported in other markets (Borenstein et al. 2002 and Wolak, 2003a for California market; Sweeting, 2003, for England and Wales Pool market) and considered proof of existence of "substantial market power".